On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Introduction

-From a probabilistic point of view, the latter convergence is of particular interest and has been shown in at least three ways: \begin{enumerate} \item By Hadamard's inequality, convergence of the determinants follows directly from the locally uniform convergence of the kernels $K_n$ \cite[Lemma 3.4.5]{AGZ} and, for unbounded $J$, from further large deviation estimates \cite[Lemma 3.3.2]{AGZ}.
-This way, the limit gap probabilities in the bulk and soft edge scaling limit of GUE can rigorously be established \citeaffixed[§§3.5 and 3.7]{AGZ}{see, e.g.,}.\\*[-3.5mm] \item Since $A \mapsto \det(I-A)$ is continuous with respect to the trace class norm \cite[Thm.~3.4]{MR2154153}, $\tilde K_n \1_J \,\to\, \tilde K\, \1_J$ in trace class norm would generally suffice.
-Such a convergence can be proved by factorizing the trace class operators into Hilbert--Schmidt operators and obtaining the $L^2$-convergence of the factorized kernels once more from locally uniform convergence, see the work of \citename{MR1863961} on the scaling limits of the LUE/Wishart ensembles \citeyear{MR1863961} and that on the limits of the JUE/MANOVA ensembles \citeyear{MR2485010}.\\*[-3.5mm] \item Since $\1_J \tilde K_n \1_J$ and $\1_J \tilde K\, \1_J$ are selfadjoint and positive semi-definite, yet another way is by observing that the convergence $\tilde K_n \1_J \,\to\, \tilde K\, \1_J$ in trace class norm is, for continuous kernels, equivalent \cite[Thm.~2.20]{MR2154153} to the combination of both, the convergence $\tilde K_n \1_J \,\to\, \tilde K\, \1_J$ in the weak operator topology and the convergence of the traces
+From a probabilistic point of view, the latter convergence is of particular interest and has been shown in at least three ways: \begin{enumerate} \item By Hadamard's inequality, convergence of the determinants follows directly from the locally uniform convergence of the kernels $K_n$ \cite[Lemma~3.4.5]{AGZ} and, for unbounded $J$, from additional large deviation estimates \cite[Lemma 3.3.2]{AGZ}.
+This way, the limit gap probabilities in the bulk and soft edge scaling limit of GUE can rigorously be established (see, e.g., Anderson et al.~\cite[Sections~3.5 and~3.7]{AGZ}).
+Johansson \cite[Lemma~3.1]{MR1737991} gives some general conditions on a scaling of the~$K_n$ such that the determinant converges to the soft edge of~GUE. \item Since $A \mapsto \det(I-A)$ is continuous with respect to the trace class norm \cite[Theorem~3.4]{MR2154153}, $\tilde K_n \1_J \to \tilde K \1_J$ in trace class norm would generally suf\/f\/ice.
+Such a convergence can be proved by factorizing the trace class operators into Hilbert--Schmidt operators and obtaining the $L^2$-convergence of the factorized kernels once more from locally uniform convergence, see the work of Johnstone \cite{MR1863961, MR2485010} on the scaling limits of the LUE/Wishart ensembles and on the limits of the JUE/MANOVA ensembles. \item Since $\1_J \tilde K_n \1_J$ and $\1_J \tilde K \1_J$ are selfadjoint and positive semi-def\/inite, yet another way is by observing that the convergence $\tilde K_n \1_J \to \tilde K \1_J$ in trace class norm is, for continuous kernels, equivalent \cite[Theorem~2.20]{MR2154153} to the combination of both, the convergence $\tilde K_n \1_J \to \tilde K \1_J$ in the {\em weak} operator topology and the convergence of the traces

-Once again, these convergences follow from locally uniform convergence of the kernels; see \citeasnoun[§8.1]{MR1677884} for an application of this method to the bulk scaling limit of GUE. \end{enumerate}
+Once again, these convergences follow from locally uniform convergence of the kernels; see Deift \cite[Section~8.1]{MR1677884} for an application of this method to the bulk scaling limit of GUE. \end{enumerate}

 Since convergence in the strong operator topology implies convergence in the weak one, the Borodin--Olshanski method would thus establish the convergence of gap probabilities if we were only able to show condition (\ref{eq:criterion}) by some additional, similarly short and simply argument.
 Note that, by the ideal property of the trace class, condition (\ref{eq:criterion}) implies the same condition for all $J' \subset J$.
 We fall, however, short of conceiving a proof strategy for condition (\ref{eq:criterion}) that would be {\em independent} of all the laborious proofs of locally uniform convergence of the kernels.